sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 The frontend refers to the marketplace website or mobile application.
 In a headless architecture, this portion is built and hosted separately from the marketplace backend.
 Frontend applications can also be referred to as client applications.

-Flex Templates for Web (LINK) are the most common way to build a marketplace frontend with Flex.
+[Flex Templates for Web](https://www.sharetribe.com/docs//operator-guides/concepts/#flex-templates-for-web) are the most common way to build a marketplace frontend with Flex.
 You may build frontends completely from scratch too.

 The marketplace frontend communicates with the backend via Flex APIs.
 It sends and retrieves data through these APIs.
 For example, client applications rely on the Asset API to retrieve content created through the Pages editor, such as a landing page.